-We expect to provide Mr. Doherty with nine months of base salary severance in the event of a termination without cause in the absence of a change in control, or 12 months of base salary and pro-rated bonus for the year of termination in the event of a termination without cause in connection with a change in control.
+We have entered into an employment agreement with Mr. Doherty providing for nine months of base salary severance and paid COBRA continuation premiums in the event of a termination without cause or resignation for good reason in the absence of a change in control, or 12 months of base salary and paid COBRA continuation premiums, along with a target bonus for the year of termination in the event of a termination without cause in connection with a change in control, all subject to Mr. Doherty's general release of the Company and its affiliates and agreement not to disparage the Company or solicit its employees.